 Also if you need a little thinning on a haircut then by all means get your 40 teeth thinner out and thin away but not too much!
 Keep the work you create even and only use the right tools for the right job.

 Really you won't be using your straight cutting blade shear to remove length, will you?
 This is why you need multiple scissors to create your best cutting work yet!
+Read more about what hairstyling professional should know about shears.

 Ok ok ok, making sure before cutting any length or before you pick up your 'blenders' please please please make sure you have in hand the right shear with the right amount of teeth on the shear to be able to blend layers with your thinners.